ekourlit/scipy2024-ATLAS-demo/README.md

 This is partially a presentation, partially a demonstration.
 The aim is to showcase how libraries of the Scientific Python ecosystem are used in fundamental particle physics research.

-ATLAS has recently released a significant amount of Open Data for research.
+ATLAS has recently released a significant amount of open data for research.
 We hope scientists, and especially computer scientists, explore them and embrase on a constuctive dialogue with us.
 This notebook demonstrates a simplified analysis of those data.

 ## Data access
-The data used in this demonstrator are part of the 2024 Open Data for Research release from the ATLAS experiment and can be found at DOI:[10.7483/OPENDATA.ATLAS.9HK7.P5SI](http://doi.org/10.7483/OPENDATA.ATLAS.9HK7.P5SI).
+The data used in this demonstrator are part of the 2024 ppen data for research release from the ATLAS experiment and can be found at DOI:[10.7483/OPENDATA.ATLAS.9HK7.P5SI](http://doi.org/10.7483/OPENDATA.ATLAS.9HK7.P5SI).

+More information about the data can be found [here](https://opendata.atlas.cern/docs/documentation/overview_data/data_research_2024).

 ## Running the notebooks on your personal computer